UserGems & Sales Engagement Configuration with Gem-E Messaging

 • Check whether to perform the action when: A record is created, and every time a field in the condition is edited

-• Select the Gem-E Subject 1 field, Operator: Is Null, Value: False (this is Salesforce speak for "when the Gem-E Subject 1 field is not blank)
+• Select the custom variable you created in Step 1 that corresponds to Gem-E Subject 1, Operator: Is Null, Value: False (this is Salesforce speak for "when the Gem-E Subject 1 field is not blank)

 • Give the automation a name, e.g. Gem-E Contacts